BekMart/travel-api/README.md

 ### Edit and Delete Posts

-The following images demonstrate the functionality of editing and deleting posts and how these actions are reflected in the back-end API.

-When a post is edited through the front-end application, the updated data (e.g., title, location, or content) is sent to the API, and the changes are applied directly to the same post instance - the post ID remains unchanged.
+- When a post is edited through the front-end application, the updated data (e.g., title, location, or content) is sent to the API, and the changes are applied directly to the same post instance - the post ID remains unchanged.
 This confirms that the PUT request successfully updates the existing object in the database.
 <details><summary>See evidence</summary>

 ![Image shows the user has edited their post in the front end application](https://res.cloudinary.com/dvgobcuck/image/upload/v1746668500/edit-post_y8zwdl.png)